rust-lang/rust/text/0000-generic-assert.md

 # Summary
 [summary]: #summary

-Make the `assert!` macro generic to all expressions, and extend the readability of debug dumps.
+Make the `assert!` macro recognize more expressions (utilizing the power of procedural macros), and extend the readability of debug dumps.

 # Motivation
 [motivation]: #motivation